community-elements/elements-dndwiki/README.md

 # elements-dndwiki
-Additional content from Reddit to extend [Aurora](http://www.aurorabuilder.com "Aurora Website").
+Additional content from D&D Wiki to extend [Aurora](http://www.aurorabuilder.com "Aurora Website").

 ### Extending Content
 Go to the _Additional Content_ tab in Aurora, enter the URL of the index file, and have Aurora download the content to the custom folder for you.